 IKEA is constantly on the move

 The key to IKEA’s success is the company’s pursuit of efficiency.
 The retailer adjusts and improves its flat pack units along with their business practices.
-IKEA’s restless pursuit of improvement, starting from the designing to in-store inventory, shipping and off-store transportation to the most negligible (or so it might seem), insignificant basic ready-to-assemble furniture components, manufacturing and assemblage.
+IKEA’s restless pursuit of improvement, starting from the designing to in-store inventory, shipping and off-shore transportation to the most negligible (or so it might seem), insignificant basic ready-to-assemble furniture components, manufacturing, and assemblage.

-“We are engineering costs out of our value chain that don’t contribute anything”
+“We are engineering costs out of our value chain that doesn’t contribute anything”

 – P. Agnefjäll, Chief Executive